AI For Appliance Leak Calls

 More appliance leak jobs captured

-Washer, dishwasher, refrigerator water line, ice maker, disposal, upstairs laundry, and tenant leak callers get an immediate water specific response instead of blank voicemail.
+Washer, dishwasher, refrigerator water line, ice maker, disposal, upstairs laundry, and tenant leak callers get an immediate water specific response instead of voicemail with no context.

 Cleaner repair and water response decisions